krupkajohny/Gues-my-number/README.md

 # Gues my number

-This project is a part of an online JS course I have been studying.
+This project is a part of an online JS course I studyed.
 It is focused mainly on practicing DOM manipulation fundamentals.

 # Live version: https://krupkajohny.github.io/Gues-my-number/